The UK unemployment rate rises to pre-pandemic levels

 Totaljobs’ overview of the recruitment landscape

 Our latest Hiring Trends Index provides an understanding of the revised economic outlook of the UK and how it impacts recruitment, while looking at skills and labour shortages as a primary hiring challenge for employers in 2023.
-According to our data;- 35% of businesses increased recruitment in Q1 compared to 30% in Q4.

 - More than a third (37%) of HR leaders say labour/skills shortages is their top hiring challenge, which has replaced offering salaries in line or higher than inflation (34%).